imperialite/Philippine-Languages-Online-Corpora/README.md

 For questions, you may reach the curator at:

-Joseph Marvin Imperial
+**Joseph Marvin Imperial**\
-Faculty Member
+Faculty Member, Department of Computer Science\
+Lab Head, NU Human Language Technology Lab\
 jrimperial@national-u.edu.ph

 All resources are distributed under LGPL.